HB1584 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT directing the department of health and human services to provide notice of medical and religious exemptions from immunization requirements and relative to the form of such exemption.
+AN ACT directing the department of health and human services to provide notice of medical and religious exemptions from immunization requirements, relative to income eligibility for the New Hampshire child care scholarship program and reallocating certain revenues to fund the program, and relative to notice of drug pricing options.

 Be it Enacted by the Senate and House of Representatives in General Court convened: